Border & Biosecurity

 In recent months, Great Britain has updated import restrictions, particularly from EU countries, in response to outbreaks of animal diseases and associated risks.
 Below are the key areas of concern

-Peste des petits ruminants (PPR) - Hungary (sheep & goats)
+Peste des petits ruminants (PPR) – European Union (sheep & goats)

-Due to a PPR outbreak confirmed in 2025, GB continues to suspend imports from Hungary of:
+Due to a PPR outbreak confirmed in 2025, GB continues to suspend imports from multiple EU countries.
+This is due to outbreaks of Peste des petits ruminants (PPR) that were confirmed on:

 - Live sheep and goats